duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

     \mathbf{X} = \begin{bmatrix}\mathbf{C}_{tc} & \mathbf{r}_c^{oq} \\ \mathbf{0} & 1 \end{bmatrix} \in SE(2),
 \end{equation}

 where $t$ denotes the target frame of reference, $c$ the current frame of reference, $q$ the origin in the target frame and $o$ the origin in the current frame. $\mathbf{C}$ is the rotation matrix between the current and target frame and $\mathbf{r}$ is the translational component between the current origin and the target origin.
-With this defintion, the planner takes the desired transformation matrix and simply uses it as a target state, with the current pose is always taken to be "0", with $\mathbf{C} = \mathbf{1}$ and $\mathbf{r} = \mathbf{0}$.
+With this definition, the planner takes the desired transformation matrix and simply uses it as a target state, with the current pose is always taken to be "0", with $\mathbf{C} = \mathbf{1}$ and $\mathbf{r} = \mathbf{0}$.
 A toy example with the received target pose is shown below.
 Note that here $\theta = 0$ is pointing up.

 <figure class="flow-subfigures">
     <figcaption>Sample current and target pose received by the planner.</figcaption>
     <img style='width:40em' src="path_initial.png"/>
 </figure>

-**Dubins Path**
-Having a current and target state, the planner is built upon a dubins path algorithm.
-The duckiebot is modelled as Dubins Car, meaning it can only
+**Dubins Path:** Having a current and target state, the planner is built upon a dubins path algorithm.
+The duckiebot is modeled as Dubins Car, meaning it can only

 * Go **S**traight at constant speed $v$,
 * Turn **L**eft at maximum angular velocity $\omega$, or